microsoft/xlang/design_notes/XDN11 - Error handling.md

 can play a different role based on the audience and the situation.

 Errors are used by component implementers to indicate both expected and unexpected issues.
-Expected issues are situations which a component implementer foresees happening in a normal scenario such as not being able to open a file and wants to communicate it to the consumer.
+Expected issues are situations that a component implementer foresees happening in a normal scenario such as not being able to open a file and wants to communicate it to the consumer.
 In these cases, xlang recommends the use of the Try Pattern to communicate these issues.
 Unexpected issues are situations that are not foreseen in a normal scenario such as a memory allocation error.
 In these cases, a component implementer may use custom logging to log the issue to help them with diagnosing it.
-They can also propagate the error back to the consumer which xlang will translate from the component's language to the consumer's language.
+They can also propagate the error back to the consumer and xlang will translate it from the component's language to the consumer's language.

 Errors are also used by projection implementers to indicate an issue while translating a call from